[Last updated 25 July 2020, not all charts]

 The 7 day averaging process hides a little of the behaviour change, so here is a daily volume chart for those 10 postcodes:

 While volumes in these postcodes started declining from the first warning announcement on 20 June, if you look carefully you’ll see that on Wednesday 1 July there was little change in volume compared to the previous Wednesday.
 This was the last day before the lock down, and presumably some people made some extra travel that was about to become against the rules.
 Once the lock down had commenced, volumes were very similar to those experienced during the “stage 3” restrictions of early April.
+This is similar to the surge in traffic seen in Melbourne the day before the second lock down.

 How does 2020 compare to 2019?